MicrosoftDocs/cpp-docs/docs/linux/cmake-linux-project.md

 When you open a folder that contains an existing CMake project, Visual Studio uses variables in the CMake cache to automatically configure IntelliSense and builds.
 Local configuration and debugging settings get stored in JSON files.
 You can optionally share these files with others who are using Visual Studio.

 Visual Studio doesn't modify the *CMakeLists.txt* files.
-It's left alone so that others working on the same project can continue to use their existing tools.
-Visual Studio does regenerate the cache when you save edits to *CMakeLists.txt* or in some cases to *CMakeSettings.json*.
-But if you're using an **Existing Cache** configuration, then Visual Studio doesn't modify the cache.
+This allows others working on the same project to continue to use their existing tools.
+Visual Studio does regenerate the cache when you save edits to *CMakeLists.txt*, or in some cases, to *CMakeSettings.json*.
+If you're using an **Existing Cache** configuration, then Visual Studio doesn't modify the cache.

 For general information about CMake support in Visual Studio, see [CMake projects in Visual Studio](../build/cmake-projects-in-visual-studio.md).
 Read that before continuing here.